• Skip to primary navigation

 Rent A Kayak and Go Through the Mangroves

-Another one of my all-time favorite Sarasota attractions is the mangrove trees on the bay.
+Another one of my all-time favorite things to do in Sarasota is kayaking through the mangrove trees on the bay.
 One of the best ways to experience the mangroves is by renting a kayak or going on a kayak tour through them.
 If it’s your first time kayaking or your first time kayaking in mangroves I recommend doing a tour first.
 Not because I don’t have faith in your kayak skills, but because you can learn so much about the mangrove ecosystem and other fascinating facts about Tampa Bay.

 The company I have done a few tours with is Liquid Blue.
 They are a reputable kayak rental company that offers guided tours through the Mangrove Trees and leads out to the bay where you can view the spectacular homes and if you’re lucky, see a few majestic manatees.
 Nearly every time I’ve kayaked I always spot at least one manatee.
 Liquid Blue has single kayaks and tandem kayaks available for rent or the tour so this is the perfect activity for all ages.